Back to home

 AI Essentials Series Sessions

-Sessions meet conveniently online on Thursdays from 11:00 AM – 12:30 PM in October and November.
+Sessions meet conveniently online on Tuesdays and Thursdays from 11:30 AM – 1:00 PM in July and August 2026.

 Key Learning Objectives: